 The South Marina Recreational Harbor is one of two marina basins, located on the southeast side at Lake St. Clair Metropark (Figure 5.1).
-The marina includes fixed finger piers, seawall, an accessible floating dock, a restroom with showers and kiosk, lighted walkway and associated utilities.
+The marina includes fixed finger piers, seawall, an accessible floating dock, a restroom with showers, kiosk, lighted walkway and associated utilities.

 The marina overall purpose is to better serve the public by providing a family-friendly, accessible marina that boaters and park patrons can enjoy for generations.
-The marina renovation will serve the Macomb County and Great Lakes region by helping to retain jobs in the marine, fishing, and event industries.
+The park hosts events throughout the season, including the Metro Boat Show which hosts venders in and around the marina and is open to the public.

-The marina has 24 slips total, all for transient boaters when in operation.
-While boaters are certainly the primary focus in design, the Metroparks recognize that the marina is often used by park walkers, anglers during the off-season, and for visitors attending one of many events that occur in this space including the Metro Boat Show and several world-class fishing tournaments.
+The marina has 48 slips including 2 accessible slips and additional 8 spaces along the seawall, all for transient boaters.
+While boaters are certainly the primary focus in design, the Metroparks recognize that the marina is often used by park walkers, anglers during the off-season, and for visitors attending one of many events that occur in this space hosting several world-class fishing tournaments.